visprex/visprex.github.io/docs/features/correlation/index.md

 In the `Correlation Matrix` tab, you can see a `N-by-N` grid of features where `N` is the number of features in your dataset.

-- Positive correlation is indicated in warm colous, which approximates red as it approaches 1
+- Positive correlation is indicated in warm colours, which approximates red as it approaches 1
-- Negative correlation is indicated in cold colous, which approximates purple as it approaches -1
+- Negative correlation is indicated in cold colours, which approximates purple as it approaches -1
 - When there is no strong correlation between two features (around 0), the colour gets closer to white

 ### Positive Correlations